-On May 19, 2017, as part of the Arrangement to acquire Orex, the Company issued 172,167,741 common shares.
+On May 19, 2017, as part of the Arrangement to acquire Orex (note 22), the Company issued 172,167,741 common shares.

 On July 27, 2016, the Company completed a flow-through private placement whereby it issued 29,103,787 flow-through units of the Company (the "Units") at a price of \$0.07 per Unit for aggregate gross proceeds of \$2,037,265.
 Each Unit consists of one flow-through common share and one-half of one common share purchase warrant issued on a non flow-through basis.
 Each warrant entitles the holder thereof to purchase one common share of the Company at a price of \$0.10 until July 27, 2017.
-On a per-Unit basis, the Company has allocated \$0.0699 of the price per Unit to each flow-through common share and \$0.0001 of the price per Unit to the warrant.
+On a per-Unit basis, the Company allocated \$0.0699 of the price per Unit to each flow-through common share and \$0.0001 of the price per Unit to the warrant.
 An amount equal to the gross proceeds from the flow-through common shares (\$0.0699 per flow-through common share) have been used to incur Canadian exploration expenses, as defined under the Income Tax Act (Canada), that was renounced by the Company in favour of the purchasers of Units with an effective date of no later than December 31, 2016.

-A cash commission of 6% of certain proceeds from the issuance of the Units, for a total cost of \$162,036 and 1,377,055 Warrants were issued to the broker of the private placement.
+A cash commission of 6% of certain proceeds from the issuance of the Units, for a total cost of \$162,036, and 1,376,560 broker warrants were issued to the broker of the private placement.
+As at May 31, 2017, the total proceeds of flow-through funds were spent on eligible exploration expenses.

-Notes to the Consolidated Financial Statements For the years ended May 31, 2017 and 2016 (Expressed in Canadian Dollars, except per share amounts, unless otherwise noted)
+Notes to the Consolidated Financial Statements For the seven month period ended December 31, 2017 and the year ended May 31, 2017 (Expressed in Canadian Dollars, except per share amounts, unless otherwise noted)